Mystery Science Theater 3001

 'special thanks' section to a .wav of Crow riffing the Puma Man tune, the

 same way he sang a couple of riffs in this MSTing.
-Puma, Cheetah, what's the
+Puma, Cheetah, what's

 difference, really? ^^